keelancook/missions-center/for-students/mission-trips/student-expectations.md

  8. Partner well with local workers and nationals in ministry.
  9. If instructed, take photos and videos to send to the CGCS Communication Specialist.
 10. Do not be a cause of conflict but seek cooperation and love with all you interact with.
 11. You are on a trip representing SEBTS and the CGCS.
 Do not hurt the reputation of the school while on the field.
+More importantly, you represent Christ, so only do what brings honor to his name.
 12. Abide by all the policies in the student handbook.
 These are not removed while on a mission trip with the school.
 13. In the unlikely event that you are physically unable to travel back home with the team (e.g., too sick, detained by authorities, etc.), the faculty member or team leader is responsible for the entire team and may have to leave you on location with the field personnel until you can travel back by yourself.